nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### `NAME`
-The unique identifier of a resident.
+The identifier of a resident.
 * Accepts all characters.
+* Must be unique.
 * For best usage, use English characters only.